AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 >Refer to [Metric Definitions](https://docs.sonarqube.org/display/SONAR/Metric+Definitions) for more detailed definitions.

-You can download the list of rules here [sonarqube-rules.xlsx](assets/sonarqube-rules.xlsx)
+You can download the list of rules here [code-quality-rules.xlsx](assets/code-quality-rules.xlsx)

 >[!NOTE]
 >
->To learn more about the custom SonarQube rules executed by [!UICONTROL Cloud Manager], please refer to [Custom Code Quality Rules](custom-code-quality-rules.md).
+>To learn more about the custom code quality rules executed by [!UICONTROL Cloud Manager], please refer to [Custom Code Quality Rules](custom-code-quality-rules.md).

 ### Dealing with False Positives {#dealing-with-false-positives}